• COBRA too expensive?

 How Private Health Insurance Works Across Alabama

-Alabama is a strong example of why private health insurance is really a geographic decision.
-Costs, network breadth, carrier strength, and hospital participation can feel very different in Jefferson County, Madison County, Mobile County, Montgomery County, Tuscaloosa County, Baldwin County, Lee County, Houston County, Morgan County, and Lauderdale County.
-Even when two plans appear similar on paper, the practical experience may differ once you apply local provider availability and specialist access.
+Alabama is a strong example of why private health insurance is a geographic decision.
+Costs, network breadth, carrier strength, and hospital participation can feel very different from one local market to another across the state.

 What to Compare